MA Food and Development

 Food is a cross-cutting development issue that concerns hunger, food insecurity, malnutrition, environment sustainability, power politics, social justice and cultural identity.
 It is about the global and the local and the hard trade-offs that the globalisation era has brought about.

-This course gives you an advanced understanding of the complex relationship between food and development.
+This MA draws on wide-ranging expertise of faculty at both IDS and School of Global Studies at the University of Sussex (where you will be based).
+You will gain an advanced understanding of the complex relationship between food and development.
 We build your analytical and practical skills, improving your ability to engage critically with issues such as:

 - food and nutrition security